fmbot-discord/docs/docs/guildsettings/index.md

-# Guild settings
+# Server settings

-Guild settings can only be changed by admins, users with the 'Ban Members' permission or .fmbot admins.
+Server settings can only be changed by admins, users with the 'Ban Members' permission or .fmbot admins.

 ### .fmserverreactions